bibblybobblyben/bibblybobblyben.github.io/docs/_posts/2021-06-09-euro2020-model-predictions-groups.markdown

 |0.01|0.06|0.16|0.25|**0.26**|0.25| Finland | | Russia |**0.29**|0.25|0.23|0.15|0.07|0.02|
 |0.0|0.02|0.08|0.21|0.31|**0.38**| Russia | | Denmark |**0.23**|0.18|0.2|0.17|0.11|0.07|
 |0.0|0.01|0.06|0.2|0.33|**0.4**| Finland | | Belgium |0.14|0.16|**0.22**|0.21|0.15|0.08|

+Group B also has a clear favourite, this time in the shape of **Belgium** who qualified scoring 40 goals.
+Kevin De Bruyne's injury may dent their title hopes, removing some of their attacking threat but they are expected to clearly beat all teams in this group, so may not need to rush him back.
+The model expects them to win emphatically against **Russia**, being strong favourites with the odds and expected to score 3 goals, before facing Denmark in a tight game they are expected to edge 1-0.
+Belgium are the favourites to win the tournament according to the model, partly due to the high probability they have of winning this group.

+**Finland** are predicted to struggle to score, but can take hope from the model believing a 1-0 victory against Russia is feasible and would put them in a strong place to qualify. **Denmark** are some people's dark horses for the tournament and are favourites to win the games against Russia and Finland, being underdogs in the match against Belgium.
+Whilst Bekgium are favoured to win this game, they are not odds-on, suggesting a tight game that either side could hope to take a result from.

 ## Individual fixture odds